AbdullahKIRMAN/gemini-annotator/README.md

-# Gemini Annotater
+# Gemini Annotator

-- Gemini Annotater is a Python project that uses the Gemini API to annotate images in YOLO format.
+- Gemini Annotator is a Python project that uses the Gemini API to annotate images in YOLO format.
 The project utilizes uv for Python package management.
 - This project structured to use free Gemini API with rate limiting (15 RPM) and concurrent processing using a thread pool.
 - If you want to use the paid Gemini API, you can set the RPM limit to a higher value to process more images concurrently.